NASA-SW-VnV/ikos/analyzer/README.md

 You can specify a fixed number of narrowing iterations to perform using `--narrowing-iterations`.

+You can specify the widening delay for a given function using `--widening-delay-functions=function:10`.

 ### Hardware addresses

 In C code for embedded systems, it is usual to read or write at specific addresses to communicate with the hardware.
 By default, IKOS treats memory accesses at specific addresses as errors.